AngusWebbHammond/calculator/README.md

 The main idea of this component was to have a pop up calculator that can be used in any react application, cloning the windows Calculator Application.

 ## Current Features
-* Memory Handling through React Redux and React Toolkit
+* Memory Handling though react-redux and react-redux toolkit
+    * Can store multiple values in memory
 * Full number and operation handling
 * History